mv-2112/canonical-openstack-docs/how-to/features/load-balancer.rst

 Run the above command multiple times to add new members to the load balancer pool.

-For example, to add member ‘testlb-pool-member1’ to the ‘testlb-pool’ pool, whose service is running on IP 192.168.122.183 and port 80:
+For example, to add member ‘test-pool-member1’ to the ‘test-pool’ pool, whose service is running on IP 192.168.122.183 and port 80:

 ::

-   openstack loadbalancer member create --name testlb-pool-member1 --address 192.168.122.183 --protocol-port 80 testlb-pool --wait
+   openstack loadbalancer member create --name test-pool-member1 --address 192.168.122.183 --protocol-port 80 test-pool --wait

 Sample output: